CharlesJub/Notes/Public/A Mind for Numbers.md

 # Left off: Edison’s story reminds us of something else. _We learn a_ _great deal from our failures in math and science._

+> Know that you are making progress with each mistake you catch when trying to solve a problem—finding errors should give you a sense of satisfaction.

+> “I have not failed.
+I’ve just found 10,000 ways that won’t work.” - Edison

+Start early on your assignment and keep your working sessions short.

+Sleep is the best form of diffuse mode

+Diffuse mode isn't a substitute for hard focused thinking, but it is necessary for learning.

+You can only do so much focused mode thinking in a day.

+Potential Diffuse Mode Rewards:
+- Jog, walk, or swim
+- Drive
+- Shower
+- Music without words
+- Meditate
+- Sleep

+In brief segments (they can bring you into focused mode):
+- Video games
+- Reading
+- Texting
+- TV

+Comparing yourself to others can make you feel the need to speed up learning, but that will make your knowledge base weaker.

+> Blinking in a vital activity that provides another means of reevaluating a situation

+> Figuring out a difficult problem or learning a new concept almost always requires one or more periods when you aren’t consciously working on the problem.

+When you are first learning new things don't have a gap larger than a day between focused mode practice.

+When you are stuck try to find another perspective from people you know.

+Learn the basic concepts before talking to someone else so you receive the information better.

+# Left off: Introduction to Working and Long-Term Memory